 About the Artist

-    Dawn is an award-winning artist, musician, teacher, TV host, writer, henna artist, traveler, nature lover, beach baby, tikiphile, camper, thrifter, and was described in a TV interview as “the quintessential free spirit”.
+Dawn is an award-winning artist, musician, teacher, TV host, writer, henna artist, traveler, nature lover, beach wanderer, tikiphile, camper, thrifter, and was described in a TV interview as “the quintessential free spirit”.
 With 40+ years of experience completing commissioned works and performing in public, Dawn’s professionalism and enthusiasm shine through in every project she undertakes.

 She creates in “The Kukui Lagoon,” which is her studio by day and vintage tiki lounge by night.
 She schedules canvas works, pet portraits, and custom murals in between painting unique monkeypod bowls, making shell jewelry and mermaid crowns, wood-burning driftwood ornaments and magnets, creating mini ocean diorama ornaments painting surfboard wall hangings, hand-dyeing silk mandala scarves, and whatever else she decides to create, which has included unusual diverse items over the years such as zombie diorama ornaments (as seen here: http://socialgeek.org/2016/01/zombie-balls-a-socialgeek-eclectic-exclusive/).

 Dawn and JohnnyV (her husband) gutted and rebuilt a 1966 Yellowstone camper, and a portion of the blog on this site is dedicated to that project.
 A two-year labor of love turned out beautifully, and was even featured in Vintage Camper Trailers magazine, but due to serious health issues and multiple major surgeries for JohnnyV, the camper had to be sold before they hit the road.
 The new owners have let them know that the camper has gone on to win awards at vintage camper rallies, and that makes them happy.